za3k/qr-backup/README.md

 If your file is lost, corrupted, deleted, etc, you can restore from your paper backup. qr-backup reads the [QR barcodes](https://en.wikipedia.org/wiki/QR_code) using your computer's webcam (or scanner) to get your file back.

 ## Should I back up to paper?
-Possibly, if you have a small and important document.
+Possibly.
 You should still back it up to something more usual like a USB thumbstick *first*, because it's easier to restore and update.

+Common files to back up are small, important records, and small secret files.
+Examples include: a diary, an address book, medical records, or financial records, an ssh or gpg cryptographic key, or a cryptocurrency (bitcoin) wallet.

 Paper is not the best or most efficient storage method, so you can't back up big files.
 10KB or 100KB files is a reasonable limit.